shukla-yash/shukla-yash.github.io/_pages/projects.md

 {% include base_path %}

+Below is a list of projects I worked on during my Masters in Robotics Engineering at WPI.

-For a more up-to-date list of my projects, please see the publications page
+For a more up-to-date list of my projects, please see the [publications](https://yshukla.com//publications/) page

 Grasp Synthesis by employing active vision techniques
 ------